International Society of Ultrasound in Obstetrics and Gynecology: World Congress

 Since 1991, ISUOG has hosted the annual World Congress to facilitate the communication and dissemination of the latest research findings and discussion around current clinical management issues, and to encourage research collaboration.

 Education

 ISUOG provides educational opportunities to its members, including its Intensive Education Course program and extensive online education resources.
 ISUOG also provides support for groups and regions with lesser resources, through its free Trainee membership program and via membership inclusion for international education courses approved by ISUOG (ISUOG Approved courses).

 Outreach

-ISUOG's first Outreach program was developed with the support of the World Health Organization (WHO) and funding from the National Center for Fetal Medicine (NCFM, Norway), and Norwegian government.
+ISUOG's first Outreach program was developed with the support of the World Health Organization (WHO) and funding from the National Center for Fetal Medicine (NCFM, Norway), and the Norwegian government.
 The first Outreach course took place in Manila, the Philippines, in 1996.

 Outreach is committed to improving maternal healthcare services in underserved regions of the world by: